 Best Acoustic Guitar Pickup Round-up

-We have selected the best acoustic guitar pickup systems and we explain the three main types of acoustic pickups.
+We present the best acoustic guitar pickup systems and explain the three main types so you can chose the best one for your instrument.

 You can mix and match different types to get an even better sound or achieve flexibility.
 Using multiple pickups will give you a broader tonal range and will help minimize the weaknesses of each type.